 All courses approved by the Curriculum Committee are done so on a provisional basis.
 There will be a review of the course/program during the first year it is the course catalog to see if it meets the expectations of the division and curriculum committee.

-Missouri State-West Plains / Catalog / Degrees and Certificates Offered / Health Information Technology / Certificate in Health Information Technology-Medical Coding
+Missouri State-West Plains / Catalog / Certificate in Health Information Technology-Medical Office Administrative Assistant

-Certificate in Health Information Technology-Medical Coding
+Certificate in Health Information Technology-Medical Office Administrative Assistant

-Medical Coding (Cert)
+Health Information Technology-Medical Office Administrative Assistant (Cert)